apache/flink/docs/internals/state_backends.md

 #### Keyed State

-*Keyed State* is always relative to keys and can only be used in functions and operator on a `KeyedStream`.
+*Keyed State* is always relative to keys and can only be used in functions and operators on a `KeyedStream`.
-Examples of keyed state are the `ValueState` or `ListState` that one can create in a function on a `KeyedStream`, as well at the state of a keyed window operator.
+Examples of keyed state are the `ValueState` or `ListState` that one can create in a function on a `KeyedStream`, as well as the state of a keyed window operator.

 Keyed State is organized in so called *Key Groups*.
-Key Groups are the unit in which keyed state can be redistributed and there are as many key groups as the defined maximum parallelism.
+Key Groups are the unit by which keyed state can be redistributed and there are as many key groups as the defined maximum parallelism.
-During execution, each parallel instance of an operator gets one or more key groups.
+During execution each parallel instance of an operator gets one or more key groups.

 #### Operator State

 *Operator State* is state per parallel subtask.
-It subsume the `Checkpointed` interface in Flink 1.0 and Flink 1.1.
+It subsumes the `Checkpointed` interface in Flink 1.0 and Flink 1.1.
 The new `CheckpointedFunction` interface is basically a shortcut (syntactic sugar) for the Operator State.

 Operator State needs special re-distribution schemes when parallelism is changed.
-There can be different variations of such schemes, out of which the following are currently defined:
+There can be different variations of such schemes; the following are currently defined:

   - **List-style redistribution:** Each operator returns a List of state elements.
 The whole state is logically a concatenation of all lists.
 On restore/redistribution, the list is evenly divided into as many sublists as there are parallel operators.